Skip links

 Anxiety for the Future

-One of the nice things about working is that jobs and routines give us a sense of structure, along with the money, of course.
-For better or worse, when they worked, our parents generally knew what each day at work would bring.
-When they retire, our parents are now riding on a double-edged sword of nothing but free time and no additional income equal to what they made coming in.
-Unless parents are already financially secure going into retirement, the anxiety can be overwhelming.
-Any unexpected expenses, be it cost of living, health issues, etc., could worsen things.
+One of the nice parts of working is that a job can give us a sense of routine and structure (along with the money, of course).
+For better or worse, when they were working, our parents generally knew what each day at work would bring.
+Unless your parents are already financially secure going into retirement, the anxiety can be overwhelming.
+Any unexpected expenses, be it cost of living, health issues, etc., can worsen things.
 In a survey conducted by OnePoll for Forbes Health, most new retirees said that financial insecurity had been the most difficult part of retirement.
 Ideally, our parents will live for at least another thirty years after they retire from working.
-But while that time could be exciting, it can also seem like a frightening and uncertain future.
+While the golden years can be exciting, they can also symbolize a frightening and uncertain future.

 The Risk of Loneliness

 Something to remember is the newfound feeling of loneliness that your parents may now face.
-We mentioned the loss of work-related relationships a moment ago, but consider for a moment all of the people your parent(s) interacted with on a workday.
-Even on the commute to work, whether they took public transit or just had to greet someone when they started their work day.
-All of those daily interactions your parents took for granted will suddenly cease.
-If your parent is single or widowed and lives alone, this feeling of social isolation could be even worse.
-Studies have shown that social isolation can lead to or exasperate addiction issues, as well as lead to higher stress levels, sleep issues, and heart disease, among other things.
+We mentioned the loss of work-related relationships above, but consider for a moment all of the people your parent(s) may have interacted with on a daily basis.
+If your parent is single or widowed and lives alone, this feeling of social isolation could be even worse now that those daily interactions can no longer be relied upon.
+Studies have shown that social isolation can lead to or exasperate addiction issues, as well as trigger higher stress levels, sleep issues, and heart disease, among other things.

 How We As Children Can Support Our Retired Parents